farmera/sare_grant/study_methods.md

 #### Disclaimer

-We understood from the outset that the second question was less likely to be addressed unless the data captured was of sufficient quality.
-The first question was the primary one, and was answerable, we thought, regardless of data capture method.
+We understood from the outset that the second question was less likely to be answered unless the data captured was of sufficient quality.
+The first question was primary, and was answerable, we thought, regardless of data capture method.
-It turns out we were wrong in this assumption.
-Neither of these questions were answered conclusively using the sort of flight and image capture system originally proposed for the study.
-The specific reasons will be addressed in detail but in brief they are two-fold: a) neither kite nor balloon are able to place a camera in the right position for sufficient time, under conditions which are sufficiently stable, such that results from one flight may be compared with results from another; and b) the sensor of a modified consumer camera is capable of capturing all the right data (i.e. the red and NIR light) but the internal image format of a consumer camera (jpeg) does not permit the sort of pre-flight calibration that's necessary to quantitatively compare one day's flight with another.
+It turns out we were wrong.
+Neither of these questions could be answered conclusively using the sort of flight and image capture system originally proposed.
+The specific reasons will be addressed in detail but in brief they are two-fold: a) neither kite nor balloon are able to place a camera in position for sufficient time, under conditions which are sufficiently stable, such that results from one flight may be compared with results from another; and b) the sensor of a modified consumer camera is capable of capturing the right spectral data (i.e. the red, green and and NIR light) but the image format of a consumer camera (__jpeg__) does not allow the sort of pre-flight calibration that's necessary to quantitatively compare one day's flight with another.

 An effective spectral index is built in stages by capturing the right kind of light, at the right time of day, during the right part of the season, under good weather conditions.
 During our study it became apparent that the ability